esfiddle/es6-fiddle-web/docs/FAQ.md

 ## So, I ran `npm start` but I see something other then ESFiddle in the browser

 Make sure you're not running any other servers at the same port.
-For example, Express uses port 3000 (http://localhost:3000) by default, and if you've got an Express application running in the background with default settings, you will see this other website instead of ESfiddle.
+For example, Express uses port 3000 (http://localhost:3000) by default, and if you've got an Express application running in the background with default settings, you will see this other website instead of ESFiddle.
 Terminate this other app, and try again, should work now!

 ## I've got some `MongoError` messages and ESFiddle doesn't load